Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Model and results

-The contour dynamics studied in this paper is closely related to the Glauber dynamics of the zero temperature, two-dimensional Ising model on $(\Z^*)^2$ (henceforth zero temperature Glauber dynamics), with $\Z^*:= \Z+1/2$ the dual graph of $\Z$.
+The contour dynamics studied in this paper is closely related to the Glauber dynamics of the zero temperature, two-dimensional Ising model on $(\Z^*)^2$ (henceforth zero temperature Glauber dynamics), with $\Z^*:= 1/2 + \Z$ the dual graph of $\Z$.
 Looking at $(\Z^*)^2$ rather than $\Z^2$ is meant to ensure that contours are lattice paths on $\Z^2$, see below.
-Let us first define this Markov process.\\ On the space $\Sigma := \{-1,1\}^{(\Z^*)^2}$ of all spin configurations $\sigma = (\sigma(i))_{i\in(\Z^*)^2}\in\Sigma$, define the dynamics as follows: each site $i\in (\Z^*)^2$ is updated independently at rate $1$.
+Let us first define this zero temperature Glauber dynamics.

+On the space $\Sigma := \{-1,1\}^{(\Z^*)^2}$ of all spin configurations $\sigma = (\sigma(i))_{i\in(\Z^*)^2}\in\Sigma$, define the dynamics as follows: each site $i\in (\Z^*)^2$ is updated independently at rate $1$.
 The spin $\sigma(i)$ at site $i$ takes the same value as the majority of its neighbours, where spins $\sigma(j),\sigma(k)$ are neighbours for $j,k\in(\Z^*)^2$ if $\|j-k\|_1=1$.
-If spin $\sigma(i)$ has exactly two neighbours of each sign, then with probability $1/2$ $\sigma(i)$ remains unchanged, and with probability $1/2$ it is \emph{flipped}, i.e. changed to $-\sigma(i)$.
+If spin $\sigma(i)$ has exactly two neighbours of each sign, then: with probability $1/2$, $\sigma(i)$ remains unchanged; with probability $1/2$, it is \emph{flipped}, i.e. changed to $-\sigma(i)$.
 A spin with three or more neighbours of the same sign is not changed, while a spin with three or more neighbours of opposite sign is flipped instantaneously, and the process is repeated until no such spin remains.
 This is summarised in the following jump rates (see also Figure~\ref{fig_updates_Ising}): for each configuration $\sigma$ and each $i\in(\Z^*)^2$,

 Above, the configuration $\sigma^i$ is the same as $\sigma$, except that the spin at $i$ has been flipped: